-Flash memory devices store data and instructions and retain information after electrical power is shut off.
-Flash memory can be used to provide storage of control programs and system-critical data in communication devices such as mobile telephones and routers.
 There are two major types of Flash memory employed in the market today: Boolean logic-based NOR (Not Or) Flash memory and NAND (Not And) Flash memory.
 According to Gartner, in 2003, global NOR Flash memory sales were \$6.8 billion and global NAND Flash memory sales were \$4.1 billion.
-NOR Flash memory is generally more reliable than NAND Flash memory and less prone to data corruption.
-NOR Flash memory is typically used to store program code in communication devices such as mobile telephones and consumer products such as DVD players.
+NOR Flash memory, which is generally more reliable than NAND Flash memory and less prone to data corruption, is typically used to store program code.
 NAND Flash memory has generally been less expensive to manufacture and is typically used in devices that require high-capacity data storage such as memory cards for digital cameras and MP3 players.
 Within the Flash memory market, we sell NOR Flash memory products.
-However, we have designed a new architecture called ORNAND based on our MirrorBit technology that we believe will enable us to offer products that combine the best features of both NOR and NAND architectures.
-We believe that ORNAND will allow us to offer products with higher densities in the NOR Flash memory market and will enable us to enter and compete in end markets traditionally served by NAND.
+However, we are developing a new architecture called ORNAND based on our MirrorBit technology that we believe will enable us to provide products with read speeds and burst write speeds significantly faster than those of NAND today with the ability to scale to high densities at competitive costs, thereby enabling us to enter and compete in markets currently served by NAND-based products.

 The global Flash memory market (both NAND technology and NOR technology) has grown significantly over the past five years, from \$2.8 billion in 1998 to \$10.9 billion in 2003 according to Gartner, representing a compound annual growth rate of 31.5 percent.
-Gartner projects the global Flash memory market will increase to \$22.6 billion in 2008, representing a compound annual growth rate of 15.7 percent from 2003.
+Gartner projects the global Flash memory market will increase to \$22.6 billion in 2008, representing a compound annual growth rate of 15.7 percent from 2003 to 2008.
 Over this period, Gartner projects that global sales of NOR Flash memory will grow by 11.0 percent and global sales of NAND Flash memory will grow by 22.0 percent.
-We believe much of this growth will be driven by an increase in unit shipments and Flash memory content in mobile telephones, growth in unit shipments and Flash memory content for personal connectivity and consumer electronic devices and proliferation of Flash memory within a variety of new automotive applications.
+We believe much of this growth will be driven by an increase in unit shipments and Flash memory content in mobile telephones, growth in unit shipments and Flash memory within a variety of new automotive applications.